 Only if there’s a physical or practical need.
 Most cats will never need to be shaved for as long as they live, and shaving them takes away from their ability to control their own environment.
 Only shave your cat if there’s no other option.

-Should I Give My Cat A Bath?
+Should I Give My Cat A Bath, and Do Cats Need Baths?

 the type to battle against you at bath time, you may find you have the same problem with getting it into a cat carrier!
 That doesn’t have to be the case.
 We’ve got a cat carrier guide that might help you find a solution your cat can get on board with.
+Many of the tips we outline there to help with getting a cat into a carrier are also useful when trying to persuade them to take a bath.

 Should I Trim My Cat’s Claws?

 We’d give you similar advice here as we do on shaving your cat.
 Only if there’s a physical or practical need.
 Your cats claws are part of its identity.
 They should only be trimmed if they present a hazard to you, or to your cat.
 It’s also a difficult thing to do and get right – only attempt trimming your cat’s claws if you’re a very confident owner.
 It may be better to seek professional advice before attempting this.
+The question of how to clip cats nails is best answered by someone with the relevant qualifications.

 We hope you’ve found this article useful!
 There are products available for every type of cat, and every type of owner.
 Do your cat a favour and get it a nice comb as a minimum.
 Where you go from there is up to you!
 Thanks for reading.